 Choose PlugShare if you care most about:

-- Reliability intel (check-ins, PlugScore/ratings, photos, real-world tips)
+- Reliability intel (recent check-ins, ratings/PlugScore-style signals, photos, real-world tips)

 - Finding chargers across many networks in one map (especially when traveling)

-- Trip planning + community “what to expect” detail
+- Trip planning + “what to expect” detail before you commit

 Choose ChargePoint if you care most about:

-- Starting + paying for sessions from one app (with multiple payment methods)
+- Starting + paying for sessions from one app (multiple payment methods, where supported)

-- Roaming access using your ChargePoint account on partner networks
+- Roaming access using one ChargePoint account on partner networks

-- A smoother experience when you specifically use ChargePoint (and supported roaming partners)
+- A smoother experience when you mostly use ChargePoint (and compatible roaming partners)

 What each app is (and why that matters)